shigebeyond/jkmvc/doc/db/query_builder.md

 ### 6.5 Database Expressions

 In `update/insert` Query Builder, the column value is always be escaped by `Db::quote(value:Any?)`.
 But there are cases were you need a complex expression or other database functions, which you don't want the Query Builder to try and escape.
-In these cases, you will need to use a database expression `DbExpression`.  **A database expression is taken as direct input and no escaping is performed.**
+In these cases, you will need to use a database expression `DbExpr`.  **A database expression is taken as direct input and no escaping is performed.**

 ```
 DbQueryBuilder().table("user")
-    .set("login_count", DbExpression("login_count + 1")) // Equals: .set("login_count", "login_count + 1", true)
+    .set("login_count", DbExpr("login_count + 1")) // Equals: .set("login_count", "login_count + 1", true)
     .where("id", "=", 45)
     .update();
 ```